Please click the link below to bring you to the appropriate section:

-- Do I have to be in my pharmacy to administer an injection to a patient?
+- Do I have to be in a pharmacy to administer an injection to a patient?

 Additionally, the assessment, documentation, and follow-up requirements of the standards must also be met.
 Pharmacists would have to plan for this and determine how they are going to meet this expectation, particularly if they need to access the electronic health record as part of their patient assessment or when completing documentation.

 - What types of supplies should I have on hand?

 A pharmacist must have ready access to all necessary supplies for the administration of injections as well as the drugs and supplies that would be required to treat emergencies or adverse reactions associated with the administration of drug therapy.
 Specific information on this is provided during the education and training program, as well as in the Canadian Immunization Guide.
 In Part 2 of this guide, under “Anaphylaxis and other Acute Reactions following Vaccination”, pharmacists can find a list of recommended items for an anaphylaxis management kit.